Quadratically Constrained Myopic Adversarial Channels: Myopic list-decoding

 \subsection{Event $\eorcl$: Transmitted codeword falls into the last block}

-Conditioned on $\vbfz$ and the OGS, the transmitted codeword is quasi-uniformly distributed over the strip that the OGS lives on.
-Given $\eatyp^c$ and $\estr^c$, there are at least $2^{3\epsilon n}$ many codewords in each strip.
-Also, notice that each OGS (probably except the last one) is of size $2^{n\epsilon}$.
-Therefore, the probability that $\eorcl$ occurs can be bounded as follows.
+Conditioned on $\vbfz$ and the OGS, the transmitted codeword is quasi-uniformly distributed over the strip that contains the OGS.
+Given $\eatyp^c$ and $\estr^c$, there are at least $2^{3\varepsilon n}$ many codewords in each strip.
+Also, notice that each OGS (except perhaps the last one) is of size $2^{n\varepsilon}$.
+Therefore, the probability over $ \bfm,\bfk $ that $\eorcl$ occurs can be bounded as follows.